 Past President of WMIS 2016–2017

-Dr. Contag is a Professor in the Departments of Pediatrics, Radiology and Microbiology & Immunology at Stanford University, and a member of the BioX Faculty for interdisciplinary sciences, and the Immunology Faculty.
+Dr. Contag recently joined Michigan State University in 2017 as the inaugural director of the Institute for Quantitative Health Science and Engineering and the chairperson of the new Department of Biomedical Engineering in the College of Engineering.
 Dr. Contag received his B.S. in Biology from the University of Minnesota, St. Paul in 1982.
 He received his Ph.D. in Microbiology from the University of Minnesota, Minneapolis in 1988, where he did his dissertation research on the topic of viral infections of the central nervous system.
 He was a postdoctoral fellow at Stanford University from 1990-1994 in the Department of Microbiology where he studied mother-to-infant transmission of HIV, and then joined the faculty in Pediatrics at Stanford in 1995 with a joint appointment in Microbiology and Immunology and a courtesy appointment in Radiology.
-Currently Dr. Contag is the Associate Chief of the Division of Neonatal and Developmental Medicine, the director of Stanford’s Center for Innovation in In Vivo Imaging (SCI3) and co-director of the Molecular Imaging Program at Stanford (MIPS).
+Dr. Contag served as the Associate Chief of the Division of Neonatal and Developmental Medicine, the director of Stanford’s Center for Innovation in In Vivo Imaging (SCI3) and co-director of the Molecular Imaging Program at Stanford (MIPS).
 Dr. Contag is a founding member, and past president of the Society for Molecular Imaging (a founding society of WMIS).
 For his fundamental contributions in the field of molecular imaging, he was awarded the Achievement Award from the Society for the Molecular Imaging and is currently a Fellow of WMIS.
 Dr. Contag was a founder of Xenogen Inc., now part of Perkin Elmer, a company with the mission of commercializing in vivo bioluminescence and fluorescence imaging, and is a founder of ConcentRx Inc., a company aimed at improving cancer immunotherapy.

 Jim Basilion, Ph.D.